dialectlabs/docs/docs/alerts/index.md

 ### Want to Send Alerts?

-Sending alerts can be achieved through multiple ways.
-We offer a Dashboard as a convenient, no-code solution as well as programmatic alerts all the way up to complex event detection and monitoring solutions.
+Sending alerts can be achieved through multiple approaches, from simple no-code solutions to powerful programmatic integrations:

 **[Introduction](./send/index.md)** - Choose the best approach for your app:
-- **[Programmatic](./send/programmatic/index.md)**: Full control with REST API or TypeScript SDK
+- **[REST API](./integrate-inbox/index.md)**: HTTP endpoints for basic notification sending from any language or platfor incl. mobile
+- **[React SDK](./integrate-inbox/sdk/index.md)**: Rich developer experience with type safety, helper functions, and UI components
 - **[Dashboard](./send/dashboard.md)**: No-code solution for marketing and announcements
-- **[Monitoring](./send/monitoring/index.md)**: Automated alerts based on blockchain events
+- **[Monitoring](./alerts-and-monitoring/index.md)**: Automated alerts based on blockchain events

 ### Want to Receive Alerts?